mantzas/patron/README.md

   // handle error
 ```

-The package supports log levels which are the following
+The implementations should support following log levels:

-- Debug, which logs the message with debug level
+- Debug, which should log the message with debug level
-- Info, which logs the message with info level
+- Info, which should log the message with info level
-- Warn, which logs the message with warn level
+- Warn, which should log the message with warn level
-- Error, which logs the message with error level
+- Error, which should log the message with error level
-- Panic, which logs the message with panic level and panics
+- Panic, which should log the message with panic level and panics
-- Fatal, which logs the message with fatal level and terminates the application
+- Fatal, which should log the message with fatal level and terminates the application

 The first four (Debug, Info, Warn and Error) give the opportunity to differentiate the messages by severity.
 The last two (Panic and Fatal) do the same and do additional actions (panic and termination).